 When the signal group value is set to or include “()” and/or “(1)” there is no requirement for this to be populated in the light description text.
 Only when the signal group value differs from the above mentioned values must the value be output on the ECDIS screen, this follows the paper chart convention Mariners are used to seeing.

+NOTE: Between the light characteristics abbreviation and the colour attribute it is acceptable for the ECDIS to display the light description text with or without a space.
+There must be a space between the light colour and signal period. (see example)

 The default presentation for each numeric value: signal period, height and value of nominal range is no decimals.
 If the value of the attribute has non-zero decimal part then the value is displayed to one decimal place.